andri-c/student2/_posts/2023-08-15-Tools_Plans_Sample.md

 comments: false
 layout: post
 title: Starting off
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: This shows the first week and what we did.
 type: plans
 courses: { compsci: {week: 0} }
 ---